-We are fortunate to have an excellent team of people who endow our company with world-class expertise and professionalism right across our business.
-All share sensible values and a passion for delivering excellent service.
-And thanks in particular to our award-winning in-house technical operations, we are fully prepared to meet the challenges of new environmental and other maritime regulations.
+We are fortunate to have an outstanding team of people who provide world-class expertise and professionalism right across our business.
+All share sensible values and are dedicated to delivering excellent service.
+Thanks in particular to our in-house fleet management operations, we are well prepared to meet the challenges of new environmental and other maritime regulations.

-This document is our third standalone CSR Report, a comprehensive CSR reference document to better satisfy the growing interest in our CSR responsibilities and performance and to clearly address the disclosure requirements of the Environmental, Social and Governance Reporting Guide (“ESG Guide”) of The Stock Exchange of Hong Kong.
+This CSR Report seeks to better satisfy our stakeholders’ growing interest in our CSR responsibilities and performance and to clearly address the disclosure requirements of the Environmental, Social and Governance Reporting Guide (“ESG Guide”) of The Stock Exchange of Hong Kong.

-The focus of these pages is on how we tackle our responsibilities for the safety and wellbeing of our staff and ethical business practice, and our responsibilities towards the environment and the communities in which we operate.
+The focus of these pages is on how we tackle our responsibilities towards the safety and wellbeing of our staff, ethical business practice, the environment and the communities in which we operate.
 As a large player in our sector with an ambitious vision for the future, we recognise our responsibilities in these areas which have a bearing on the long-term sustainability of our business.